-Discussion with patients and staff evidenced that arrangements were in place to meet patients' social, religious and spiritual needs within the home.
-The colourful, programme of activities was displayed on the noticeboard advising patients of forthcoming events.
-Patients' needs were met through a range of individual and group activities such as armchair exercises, reminiscence sessions, bingo, quizzes, arts and crafts.
+Discussion with relatives and staff evidenced that arrangements were in place to meet patients' social, religious and spiritual needs within the home.
+The programme of activities was displayed on the noticeboard advising patients of forthcoming events.
+Patients' needs were met through a range of individual and group activities such as arts and crafts.
+Before lunch patients and their relatives were observed to enjoy attending the Macmillan Coffee Morning to help raise funds to support people with cancer.